bouenos/shared-fuel-cost-tracker-website/README.md

 ## 🔮 Future ideas
 - 📊 Add cool charts for who drives more
 - 💬 Automatic WhatsApp API instead of manual copy-paste

+## 😐 Note
+This code was made by v0.app.
+Sorry in advance for the hardcoded names and ugly code ;)